thiagowfx/thiagowfx.github.io/content/posts/2022-02-09-rss-bridging-the-gap.md

 ## Reddit

-Reddit has famously included RSS support for every subreddit, for example: https://www.reddit.com/r/archlinux/.rss[^1].
+Reddit famously includes RSS support for every subreddit, for example[^1]: https://www.reddit.com/r/archlinux/.rss.
 It has a lot of noise though as it includes all recent posts including the ones with a few number of votes.

 To experience a higher quality, filtered version of the latest given subreddit posts with more than a certain threshold (of your choosing) of upvotes, check out the [reddit-top-rss](https://github.com/johnwarne/reddit-top-rss) project: